mmarkin/GPS-NTP-Timeserver/README.md

 There are workarounds for that so you do not need to toss your module away, the most popular being removing a diode and/or resistor.

-There is a long discussion on the thread below about root cause and possible fixes:
+There is a long discussion on the thread below about the root cause and possible fixes:

 https://forum.arduino.cc/t/zs-042-ds3231-rtc-module/268862/33